ava-labs/teleporter/contracts/validator-manager/README.md

 ## Usage
 ### Register a Validator
 Validator registration is initiated with a call to `initializeValidatorRegistration`.
-Churn limitations are checked - only a certain percentage of the total weight is allowed to be added or removed in a given period of time.
+Churn limitations are checked - only a certain (configurable) percentage of the total weight is allowed to be added or removed in a (configurable) period of time.
 The `ValidatorManager` then constructs a [`RegisterSubnetValidatorMessage`](./MessageSpec.md#registersubnetvalidatormessage) Warp message to be sent to the P-Chain.
 Each Validator registration request includes all of the information needed to identify the Validator and its stake weight, as well as an `expiry` timestamp before which the `RegisterSubnetValidatorMessage` must be delivered to the P-Chain.
 If the Validator is not registered on the P-Chain before the `expiry`, then the Validator may be removed from the contract state by calling `completeEndValidation`.

 The `RegisterSubnetValidatorMessage` is delivered to the P-Chain as the Warp message payload of a [`RegisterSubnetValidatorTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registersubnetvalidatortx).
 Please see the transaction [specification](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#step-2-issue-a-registersubnetvalidatortx-on-the-p-chain) for validity requirements.
-The successful `RegisterSubnetValidatorTx` results in a [`SubnetValidatorRegistrationMessage`](./MessageSpec.md#subnetvalidatorregistrationmessage) Warp message indicating that the specified Validator was successfully registered on the P-Chain.
+The P-Chain then signs a [`SubnetValidatorRegistrationMessage`](./MessageSpec.md#subnetvalidatorregistrationmessage) Warp message indicating that the specified Validator was successfully registered on the P-Chain.

 The `SubnetValidatorRegistrationMessage` is delivered to the `ValidatorManager` via a call to `completeValidatorRegistration`.
 For PoS Validator Managers, staking rewards begin accruing at this time.